omeka/classic-enduser/docs/Admin/Settings/Search_Settings.md

 Be sure to save changes if you check or uncheck boxes.

-Once records types are selected, searchers use the ellipses button to choose from the options you have provided, in both admin and public site-wide searches.
+Once records types are selected, searchers use the ellipsis button to choose from the options you have provided, in both admin and public site-wide searches.

 ![Expanded search options](../../doc_files/searchExpanded.png)